enso-org/enso-archive/docs/infrastructure/README.md

 ---

 # Infrastructure
-The Enso runtime runs on the GraalVM which is a version of JVM.
+The Enso runtime runs on the GraalVM which is a version of the JVM.
 It currently uses JDK 8, but there are plans to migrate to JDK 11.
-This folder contains all documentation pertaining to the used infrastructure, which is broken up as
+This folder contains all documentation pertaining to Enso's infrastructure, which is broken up as
 follows:

-- [**sbt:**](./sbt.md) The build tools that are used for building the project.
+- [**sbt:**](sbt.md) The build tools that are used for building the project.
-- [**Java 11:**](./java11.md) Current status of migration to Java 11.
+- [**Java 11:**](java-11.md) Current status of migration to Java 11.